-Not far from the Wisconsin Dells, the Baraboo Area in Sauk County, Wisconsin boasts many famous attractions, such as the Circus World Museum featuring artifacts from the Ringling Brothers Circus and Devil’s Lake State Park — but it’s also home to several gems that are a little more off the beaten path.
+Not far from the Wisconsin Dells, the Baraboo Area in Sauk County, Wisconsin boasts many famous attractions, such as the Circus World Museum featuring artifacts from the Ringling Brothers Circus, Devil’s Lake State Park, and the International Crane Foundation — but it’s also home to several gems that are a little more off the beaten path.

 Start your morning with a family breakfast at the Broadway Diner in downtown Baraboo.
 This restored 1954 diner is a great place to fuel up on all of the typical diner breakfast fare before embarking on a busy day of exploring everything this small town and the surrounding hills have to offer.

 Next stop!
 Head to Oschner Park and Zoo, located on the west side of town.
 This free zoo has been open since 1926 and is home to a variety of animals including Wisconsin natives, such as wolves, a black bear, deer, and the like.
 The surrounding park is a great place for little ones to burn off some steam.

 Just off of the parking lot, there is a relatively steep (buckle up in your stroller!) paved trail down to the Baraboo Riverwalk that runs along the Baraboo River as it winds through the city.
 Kayakers and anglers are a common sight as you stroll along.
 If you follow the trail long enough on a hot day, you may even catch a glimpse of elephants bathing in the waters closer to the Circus World Museum!